Chetna1510/matrix-master-assignment/Javascript/Assignment-5-Pomodoro-Clock/README.md

-Objective: Build an app that is functionally similar to this.
+Objective: Build an app that is functionally similar to Pormodoro clock.

 Fulfill the USER STORIES below.
 Use whichever libraries or APIs you need.